Work resumes normally in Catalonia as Spain enforces direct rule

 Most sacked Catalan leaders remained ambiguous on Monday and stopped short of directly defying Spain’s authority.
 There were no signs of any spontaneous demonstration taking place.

-Spain’s public prosecutor was expected to file complaints for disobedience with Spain’s High Court against Puigdemont and other senior Catalan leaders.

-Puigdemont posted a picture from within the regional government headquarters on Instagram but he was not seen entering the building, suggesting the photo may have been taken by someone else.
+Puigdemont posted a picture on Instagram taken in the regional government headquarters, but was not seen entering, suggesting the photo may have been taken by someone else.

 Regional transport chief Josep Rull posted on Twitter a picture of him working in his office but he was later seen leaving the building.
-Spain’s transport minister said in a radio interview Rull would be allowed to collect his personal belongings but not work there.
+Spain’s transport minister had said in a radio interview Rull would be allowed to collect his personal belongings but not work there.

 When he left, Rull said he would now attend a meeting of his PdeCat party (Catalan Democratic Party).